krsiakdaniel/battlefield-heroes-php/readme.md

 # Battlefield Heroes (2009)

-This was 1 month learning challenge to create 1st website knowing zero HTML, JS or PHP.
+This was 1 month challenge in 2009 learning basics of HTML, JS and PHP.

+## Localhost

 Run on Mac: `php -S localhost:8000`